Glacier Express

-The Glacier Express (GEX) is a direct train connecting railway stations of the two major mountain resorts of Zermatt and St. Moritz via Andermatt in the central Swiss Alps.
-The train is not an "express" in the sense of being a high-speed train, but rather, in the sense that it provides a one-seat ride for an 8-hours-long end-to-end 291 km journey, and omits stops made by local trains.
-The Glacier Express is known as the slowest express train in the world.
+The Glacier Express is a named train, running as a Panorama Express (PE), which directly connects railway stations of the two major mountain resorts of Zermatt and St. Moritz via Andermatt in the central Swiss Alps.
+The train provides a one-seat ride for an 8-hour end-to-end 291 km journey, and omits stops made by local trains.
+The Glacier Express has been called the 'slowest express train in the world'.
 As St. Moritz and Zermatt are home to two well-known mountains, the Glacier Express is also said to travel from Matterhorn to Piz Bernina.